 Human interaction is essential for building trust and allowing cooperation.
-As a tool to reach beneficiaries and influencers, the events will address the participants to take action by accessing the web tools or interacting with the e-learning section on the website.
+As a tool to reach beneficiaries and influencers, the events will address the participants to take action.

-Special attention will be paid to new types of beneficiaries under the Interreg programme such as MSMEs in terms of wide information campaigns on the funding opportunities provided, partner matching events at the stage of application etc.
+Special attention will be paid to new types of beneficiaries such as MSMEs in terms of wide information campaigns on the funding opportunities and partner matching events.

-Another important element of the communication strategy will be dedicated to the PO 5 strategy being the Priority with the highest budget share.
-Communication activities will start during the elaboration of the strategy through a wide participatory approach involving all types of territorial stakeholders - citizens, bodies, non-governmental organizations, business.
+Another important element is dedicated to the PO 5 strategy being the Priority with the highest budget share.
+Communication activities will start during the elaboration of the strategy through a wide participatory approach involving all stakeholders.
 The elaboration of the list of operations will be carried out in a transparent manner based on the consultation with potential project promoters.